What is a fixed price energy tariff?

 How to find and compare fixed-price energy deals

-When using a price comparison site, be sure to click the ‘show all deals’ option so you are not only seeing tariffs which are being promoted through the site.
+When using a price comparison site, make sure you click the ‘show all deals’ option so you are not only seeing tariffs that are being promoted through the site.
 A range of questions will come up before your comparison results are listed.
 Depending on how you answer these, a list of offers from various suppliers will appear.
 To view the fixed-price tariffs, click on the filter button at the top of the list and select ‘fixed-price tariff’.
 You should now only see the fixed-price options.

 What happens when your fixed-price term expires?